OAuth 2.0 Basics

 }

 • action indicates what the authorization server should do next.
-The value in this response is OK, which means the authorization server should make a token response back to the client.
+The value in this response is OK, meaning the authorization server should send a token response back to the client.

-• responseContent is supposed to be content of the response from the authorization server.
+• responseContent contains the content of the response from the authorization server.

-The authorization server is expected to make the following response to the client (message #15).
+The authorization server is expected to send the following response to the client (Step 17).

 HTTP/1.1 200 OK